-The appropriate use of color in any photography adds a dynamic element to your images that is very pleasing to the eye.
-So the correct use of it will allow you to create photographs to be proud of.
+The appropriate use of color in photography adds a dynamic element to your images that is very pleasing to the eye.
+The correct use of it will allow you to create photographs to be proud of.
 Bold colors and bright composition in your photos result in images that sell.
 So use color to your advantage.

-I have always used strong colors in my images too good effect allowing the image to speak to the viewer.
-We think and feel in color which makes it obvious that well utilized color will draw the eye of the viewer.
+I have always used strong colors in my images to good effect, allowing the image to speak to the viewer.
+We think and feel in color, which makes it obvious that well utilized color draws the eye of the viewer.
 Here are some keys to understanding and using color more effectively in your photos.

 1. Dominant color

 At one stage I thought that filling the frame with lots of bold colors would make a dramatic image.
 Not so.
-Colors that clash cause confusion to the eye and results in a poor image.
-Too many clashing colors is like multiple focal points causing the eye to dart around the image not sure what to look at first or focus on.
-Rather choose one dominant color which becomes the focal point of the image and draws the eye of the viewer to it immediately.
-The greater the intensity of the color the more it’s going to dominate so be careful that your subject in an image has the dominant color, otherwise a secondary subject could overshadow it because it has a dominating color.
+Colors that clash cause confusion to the eye and result in a poor image.
+Too many clashing colors create multiple focal points, causing the eye to dart around the image not sure what to look at first or what to focus on.
+Rather, choose one dominant color that becomes the focal point of the image and draws the eye of the viewer to it immediately.
+The greater the intensity of the color, the more it’s going to dominate so be careful that your subject in an image has the dominant color, otherwise a secondary subject could overshadow it because it has a dominating color.

 2. Color isolation